grafana/writers-toolkit/docs/sources/_index.md

 ## Iteration is our friend

 This is just a start.
 We will continue to share our guidelines and seek feedback and iterate.
 Our hope is that these pages and our understanding continues and evolves over time.
-Over time, we will expand to include Design, Internationalization, Accessibility; and so on.
+Over time, we will expand to include Design, Internationalization, Accessibility, and so on.